nalsi/Info813/Report_4.md

 The scree plot using Principal Components Analysis method is plotted below.
 Package *Stats version 3.2.4* is used for this analysis.
-It seems that 2-dimention is the most reasonable solution based on the data.
+It seems that 2-dimention is able to explain 95.8% of the variance in the dataset, so it's decided that 2-dimension solution is a good enough starting point.

 ![](Report_4_files/figure-markdown_strict/unnamed-chunk-2-1.png)<!-- -->